kharrigian/ehr-stigma/README.md

 }
 ```

+If you encounter issues with the code in this repository, we encourage you to open a new GitHub issue or contact us directly via [email](mailto:kharrigian@jhu.edu).
+We will be more than happy to help you get up and running with our code, models, and data.

 ## Resources

 This repository only provides an API for interacting with our data and models.
 The actual data (including annotations) and models are *not* hosted natively within this repository.
 To access these resources, you must first go through the appropriate credentialing process on [PhysioNet](https://physionet.org).
 Once you have signed our usage agreement on PhysioNet, you can make full use of our toolkit.